Thank you for reading our post, please rate this article at the end.

 Portability

-Portability is another important aspect that you should consider in choosing your GPS unit.
+Portability is another important aspect to consider when choosing your GPS unit.
 You should be able to store the unit in your traveling bags or carry it with you.
-There are GPS models as big as paperback books or have the same size as your standard wallet.
+There are GPS models that are as big as paperback books or the same size as your standard wallet.

-The process of Installation – You should also consider the installation process of your GPS unit.
-Can you easily do it yourself or would you need professional help?
+The installation process – You should also consider the installation process for your GPS unit.
+Can you easily do it yourself, or do you need professional help?
 A good system should be easy to install and remove when necessary.

-Do not forget to check these device mounting options as well.
-The most suitable GPS devices for an RV are normally those that come with a windshield mount and suction cup.
-Make sure that it has an angled and steady arm to secure the device while on its suction cup.
-Those with gooseneck arms are not good options as they vibrate every time your recreational vehicle moves.
+Remember to check these device mounting options as well.
+The most suitable GPS devices for an RV normally come with a windshield mount and suction cup.
+Ensure the device has an angled and steady arm to secure it while on its suction cup.
+Those with gooseneck arms are not good options, as they vibrate every time your recreational vehicle moves.

 Travel Frequency

-Of course, the whole purpose of getting an RV and a GPS is to use it for a trip.
-How often you will be using it to travel is another crucial factor that you should consider in getting the right GPS for your RV.
+Of course, getting an RV and a GPS is to use them for a trip.
+How often you will use it to travel is another crucial factor to consider when getting the right GPS for your RV.
 It should have all the capabilities that meet your needs.

-Unless you have extra money to spare, you do not need to choose a fancy and expensive system if you travel occasionally.
+If you travel occasionally, you do not need to choose a fancy and expensive system unless you have extra money.
 Many devices feature plenty of commendable benefits at an affordable price.
-If you are a frequent traveler, we highly recommend that you invest in a good RV GPS.
-It would be more expensive but it has all the features and functionalities that are necessary for a convenient journey.
+If you are a frequent traveler, we highly recommend investing in a good RV GPS.
+It would be more expensive but has all the features and functionalities necessary for a convenient journey.

 Viewing Screen Size

-The size of the display is a major factor in choosing your RV GPS.
-The most used part of your device is its screen since you will be looking at it a lot as you plan your destination, routes, and stops.
+Display size is a major factor when choosing your RV GPS.
+The screen is the most used part of your device, and you will look at it often as you plan your destinations, routes, and stops.

-A bigger screen also means less difficulty in looking at the information.
-This can help keep you safe as you can focus on your driving.
+A bigger screen also makes looking at the information less difficult.
+This can help keep you safe, as you can focus on driving.

 Make sure that the screen of your GPS device is the right size for your needs.
-It should not be so small that it is hard to see the information displayed on it.
-It should also be not too large which can block your view of the road.
+It should not be so small that it is hard to see the information displayed on it, and it should also not be too large, which can block your view of the road.

-Choose a unit with a screen that is not smaller than 5 inches.
-Those with 7-inch screens are on the expensive side but they will give you major advantages.
-Larger touchscreen displays would have larger buttons so you can easily input the addresses or the locations that you want to search.
-If you are a frequent traveler, it is best to avoid GPS units with smaller screen displays.
+Choose a unit with a screen no smaller than 5 inches.
+Those with 7-inch screens are expensive but will give you major advantages.
+Larger touchscreen displays have larger buttons, so you can easily input the addresses or locations you want to search for.
+If you are a frequent traveler, avoiding GPS units with smaller screen displays is best.

 Wireless Connection (Bluetooth and Wi-Fi)

-Bluetooth and Wi-Fi can be optional in choosing your RV GPS.
-However, it does not mean that they are not important.
+Bluetooth and Wi-Fi can be optional when choosing your RV GPS, but that does not mean they are unimportant.

 The ability to connect to Bluetooth and Wi-Fi increases the reliability of your device.
 You can get information and updates about real-time traffic and basic weather.
 You can also pair it with your tablet or smartphone for added convenience.